astral-sh/uv/docs/first-steps.md

 # First steps with uv

-uv only provides a command-line interface and must be used from a terminal.

 After [installing uv](./installation.md), you can check that uv is available by running the `uv`
 command: